mattcarlotta/snackables/README.md

 #### ENV_DIR

-By defining an `ENV_DIR` variable within one of your package.json scripts, this will let snackables know you'd like to load `.env` files from a custom directory.
+By defining an `ENV_DIR` variable, this will let snackables know you'd like to load `.env` files from a custom directory.

 ```json
 {